SimpleUpdates/ThemeHandbook/less_api.md

 `.theme-image-fit(@which; @width; @height;)`   | Path to image resized to fit within provided dimensions.
 `.theme-image-fill(@which; @width; @height;)`  | Path to image cropped to fill provided dimensions.
 Won't crop small images.
 `.theme-image-ratio(@which; @width; @height;)` | Path to image cropped to match provided ratio.
 Will crop small images.

+When referring to images via `@config-*`, the variable must be used in the context of one of the `.theme-image-*` mixins.